 7. Stay hydrated

-Between differences in climate, increased sun exposure, and just the change to your routine, staying hydrated can be hard when you’re traveling.
+Between differences in climate, increased sun exposure, change from your normal routine, staying hydrated can be hard when you’re traveling.
 Keep a water bottle with you wherever possible and make a point to drink regularly.
-Your skin will love you for it!
+Your skin will thank you for it!

 8. Avoid hotel products

-The complimentary soaps, shampoo, and shower gels provided by hotels might look cute, but they contain a whole host of nasty ingredients.
-From overpowering fragrance to harsh chemicals, these products can dry your skin, strip essential oils, and leave you red and irritated.
-Stick to your usual products instead wherever possible, or buy better quality products once you arrive at your destination.
+The complimentary soaps, shampoo, and shower gels provided by hotels might look cute, but they contain a whole host of irritating ingredients.
+From overpowering fragrance to harsh chemicals, these products can dry your skin, strip essential oils, and leave your skin red and irritated.
+Stick to your usual products instead wherever possible, or buy similar quality products once you arrive at your destination.

 9. Use lip balm

-Even the most skin-conscious of us often forget to pack a lip balm when we travel, but exposure to different temperatures, dry or humid air, and UV light can affect our lips just as much as the rest of our faces.
+Even the most skin-conscious of us forget to pack a lip balm when we travel.
+Exposure to different temperatures, dry or humid air, and UV light can affect our lips just as much as the rest of our faces.
 Pack a nourishing lip balm with soothing and hydrating ingredients such as beeswax or petroleum jelly to keep your lips soft and healthy.